 - Recognize there are no silver bullets—results take time and ongoing commitment.
 FortéOne can achieve these significant results typically with on-site implementation 2-3 days/week within 6-10 months

-- 2-3 days per week are required for the FortéOne consultant to tailor implementation to the specific plant and workforce, earn credibility, stay relevant, and sustain momentum
+- 2-3 days per week are required for the FortéOne operating partner to tailor implementation to the specific plant and workforce, earn credibility, stay relevant, and sustain momentum

 - 6-10 months are required for the employees to learn, buy in, and cement new work habits.